ZafeerMahmood/Reddit-Streamlit/README.md

-# Dasboard with python streamlit
+# Dashboard with python streamlit

 uses reddit api for python scripts to get new/hots post show it in a table make bigram and trigram.